Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Related work

 \subsection{Formulation of the energy minimization problem}

-In addition to using the trapezoidal rule and the left-point rule \cite{meng20211variational}, \cite{liu2017constructing} provides a method for approximatively formulating the energy minimization problem using numerical integration. \cite{liu2017constructing} employs the fact that if a curve is a geodesic, it remains constant under the Riemannian metric, and formulates it as follows:
+In addition to the trapezoidal rule and the left-endpoint rule \cite{meng20211variational}, \cite{liu2017constructing} provides another way to approximately formulate the energy minimization problem by numerical integration. \cite{liu2017constructing} uses the fact that, along a geodesic, the Riemannian norm of the velocity is constant, and formulates the problem as follows:

 Removing the constraints in \Cref{eq:liu2017} yields the formulation proposed in \cites{heeren2012time,rumpf2015variational}. \cite{rumpf2015variational} showed that, when $M$ is a manifold embedded in Euclidean space equipped with a smooth Riemannian metric $g$ and $X^{(0)}, X^{(1)}$ are singleton sets, one has